nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 The TZIP-16 `"views"` field MUST be present, cf. section [Off-chain-views](#off-chain-views).

-A TZIP-12-specific field `"permissions"` is defined in **TODO** is required if it differs from the default value.
+A TZIP-12-specific field `"permissions"` is defined in [Exposing Permissions Descriptor](#exposing-permissions-descriptor), and it is required if it differs from the default value.

 A TZIP-12-specific field `"tokens"` is defined in **TODO** and it MUST be present.